Taban Lo Liyong: Biography

 He was born in Acholiland, then a region of southern Sudan under British rule.
+He received his early education at Gulu High school and the Sir Samuel Baker School.
 After graduation from secondary school in Uganda, he attended the National Teachers College in Kampala, Uganda's capital, before continuing his undergraduate studies at Knoxville College in Tennessee, and postgraduate studies at Howard University.
 At the University of Iowa Writer's Workshop, he was the first African graduate in 1968.
 On the completion of his studies in the US, the tyrannical regime of Idi Amin prevented him from returning to Uganda.
 Instead, he went to neighbouring Kenya and taught at the University of Nairobi.
 Furthermore, he has also taught at universities in Sudan, South Sudan, Papua New Guinea, Australia, Japan, and South Africa.
 In collaboration with Henry Owuor-Anyumba and Kenyan writer Ngugi wa Thiong'o, he wrote On the Abolition of the English Department in 1972.

 Based on this article, which inspired postcolonial students of English in Africa to question the practices of their discipline, Liyong, Owuor-Anyumba and wa Thiong'o were criticized for advocating cultural or even racial purity within academia.
 Their stated goal was to re-establish traditional East African ways of knowledge and understanding in literature, in an effort towards authenticity and as a means for the region to better understand itself in the context of national independence.
 By placing African culture at the centre of education, "all other things [would] be considered in their relevance to [the African] situation, and their contribution towards understanding [itself]".
 This philosophy was also politically significant at a time when East African governing bodies were struggling against the influence of post-colonial powers, such as the US and Great Britain.
 At the same time Liyong has described eastern Africa as a "literary wasteland".